Fasting Guide

 JUICE FAST

-A juice fast is simply consuming vegetable and fruit juices and water instead of solid food.
-Many people include whey protein in their liquid plan as well.
-This is one of the most popular and effective fasts.
+Juice fasting consists of consuming vegetable and fruit juices, often with whey protein, as a popular and effective alternative to solid food.
 Even if you choose not to make your entire fast liquids only, substituting one or two meals for liquids is a great alternative.

 DANIEL FAST